 Prerequisite: CPSC 220.
 A robust introduction to techniques of mathematical modeling and computational simulation applied to practical problems.
 Topics include system dynamics approaches, discrete-event simulation, and agent-based models.
 Students complete small projects on topics as diverse as population growth, epidemic transmission, queuing theory, and forest fire outbreaks.

-Mathematics Course Offerings for the Data Science Minor
+Mathematics (MATH) Course Offerings for the Data Science Minor

 200 – Introduction to Statistics (3)